ToxPlayers/Unity-GetComponentAttribute/README.md

 # Unity-GetComponentAttribute
-Automatically get components in the editor using an attribute Using property drawers
+Automatically get components in the editor using an attribute.
+</br> Fast, does not enumerate reflection fields.
+</br> Uses Unity's property drawers.
+</br> Use with [SerializeField] to save them.

 # Example
 ```c#